 Because periodontal disease can be so serious for our cats and dogs, it’s important to take steps to prevent it far before it becomes a problem.
 Fortunately, these methods are simple!

 - Daily brushing: You should brush your pet’s teeth once a day to remove the buildup of plaque before it can harden.
 Use special pet-sized toothbrushes or finger brushes with pet-safe toothpaste (never human toothpaste).
-Getting your pet used to having its teeth brushed may take some time and patience.
+Getting your pet used to having their teeth brushed may take some time and patience.
 The earlier in the pet’s life that you introduce teeth brushing, the easier it will be to form a daily habit.

 - Dental chews or sticks: Most pet stores sell dental chews or dental sticks that are designed to remove plaque and strengthen your pet’s teeth.
 Letting your pet chew on these every few days can help reduce plaque, but they should not be a substitute for tooth brushing.

 - Routine professional cleanings: At least once a year, your pet should undergo a teeth cleaning done by a veterinarian.
-The vet will be able to sedate your cat or dog and remove the tartar built up on its teeth to effectively prevent gingivitis and periodontal disease.
+The vet will be able to sedate your cat or dog and remove the tartar built up on their teeth to effectively prevent gingivitis and periodontal disease.

 Even when pets don’t allow us to come near their teeth without putting up a fight, it’s very important to not let your pet’s oral hygiene fall by the wayside.
 Failing to pay attention to your pet’s teeth and gums can lead to a lot of pain and an uncomfortable or very sick life for your four-legged friend.
 Taking time to clean your pet’s teeth will keep them much happier and healthier.